 Recipe FAQs

 No, this ingredient is completely optional, but I highly encourage including it.
 Opt for refined sugar-free, when possible, or try making your own Homemade Cranberry Sauce!
-Other fruit jams or jellies would also work.
-Pepper jelly would also be a great swap if you want to incorporate some heat.
+Other fruit jams, chutneys or jellies would also work.
+Or go for dijon or wholegrain mustard.

-You can absolutely freeze these cooked lentil and walnut sausage rolls if you’re looking to stock your freezer.
+You can absolutely freeze these cooked veggie sausage rolls if you’re looking to stock your freezer.
 Wrap individually or as one whole roll in plastic wrap to prevent freezer burn.
-Reheat in the oven at 200C for 15 minutes or so until heated through and crispy, or in your air fryer (even better!).
+Reheat in the oven from frozen at 200C for 15 minutes or so until heated through and crispy, or in your air fryer for 8 minutes (even better!).

 YOU MIGHT ALSO LIKE…

-Tried this Lentil & Walnut Sausage Rolls recipe?
+Tried this Vegan Sausage Rolls recipe?
 Please leave a star rating ⭐️⭐️⭐️⭐️⭐️ below and let me know how you get on.
 Hearing positive feedback is one of the best parts of creating recipes so please review it below and leave a comment!

 P.S Never miss a new recipe!
 Get more healthy recipes sent straight to your inbox weekly – Subscribe and receive a free recipe eBook!